-As a piano accompanist and chamber musician, Noëlle has collaborated with such artists as violist Milton Thomas, violinists Ayke Agus, Endre Balogh, and Roger Wilkie, and pianist John Novacek, as well as with her husband, guitarist Glenn Tinturin, her father, violinist Manuel Compinsky, and her daughter, cellist Celine Gietzen.
+As a piano accompanist and chamber musician, Noëlle has collaborated with such artists as violist Milton Thomas, violinists Ayke Agus, Endre Balogh, and Roger Wilkie, and pianist John Novacek, guitarist Glenn Tinturin, her father, violinist Manuel Compinsky, and her daughter, cellist Celine Gietzen.

 Noëlle is listed in the Marquis Who’s Who in America.

 In 1990, Glenn and Noëlle formed “The Tinturin Duo” and have since been performing their own arrangements of popular classics for classical guitar and piano, as well as new music written especially for them.
 In 1994, The Tinturin Duo performed all over Europe on a six-week concert tour.
 This same year also saw the release of their compact disc entitled Romancero Gitano, recorded for Cambria Records.